Skip to main content

 The regulation of GH secretion is a delicate interplay between two hypothalamic neuropeptides ∞ Growth Hormone-Releasing Hormone (GHRH), which is stimulatory, and Somatostatin (SS), which is inhibitory.
 These peptides are released into the hypophyseal portal system in a pulsatile manner, which in turn dictates the pulsatile release of GH from somatotroph cells in the anterior pituitary.

-The majority of GH secretion, approximately 70%, occurs during stage N3 of non-REM sleep, also known as (SWS).
+The majority of GH secretion, approximately 70%, occurs during stage N3 of non-REM sleep, also known as slow-wave sleep (SWS).
 This deep sleep stage is characterized by high-amplitude, low-frequency delta waves on an electroencephalogram (EEG).
 The tight coupling of GH release and SWS is bidirectional; GHRH administration promotes SWS, while a deficit in SWS, as seen in sleep fragmentation, severely blunts nocturnal GH secretion.

 With aging, two significant changes occur.
 First, the amplitude of GHRH pulses diminishes, and the inhibitory tone of somatostatin increases.
 Second, the time spent in SWS decreases.
 This combination leads to a dramatic reduction in nocturnal GH output.